 Charles C. Pugh III is a published author who writes extensively on the crosscurrents of present-day thinking as related to the foundational issues of Apologetics.
 His works include Things Most Surely Believed-Evidence Essays (2002), Life’s Greatest Acclamation-God (2006), and That Your Joy May Be Full-More Evidence Essays (2007).
 Brief tractates authored by Mr. Pugh include Christianity vs. Islam (2003, 5th printing 2016), What the Bible Is All About (2008, 2nd printing 2010), Walking through Life’s Valleys (2009, 2nd printing 2012), Apologetics: Restoration of Hope for a Nation (2015, 5th printing 2018).

 Charles C. Pugh III was a charter staff member of the Institute for the Advancement of Christian Theism (I-ACT), a theistic center founded in 1978 by Dr. Thomas B. Warren.
 He owns an extensive collection of rare Apologetics books, some of which date from the 1700’s.
 Pugh is a frequent lecturer on Apologetics and related Philosophical and Theological themes and issues.
-He is a member of the National Spasmodic Dysphonia Association, an organization that aims to increase awareness and research regarding the neurological voice disorder of Spasmodic Dysphonia which affects over 50,000 people in North America.
-Mr. Pugh and his wife Sharon are the parents of two daughters and one son, each of whom is a career Educator.
+Mr. Pugh was born in Marietta, OH, and grew up in Parkersburg, WV, where he graduated from Parkersburg High School.
+He and his wife Sharon live in Vienna, WV, and are parents of two daughters and one son, each of whom is a career Educator.
 THey have five granddaughters and two grandsons.

 W. Terry Varner

 As Research Coordinator for the Apologetics Center and General Editor of Sufficient Evidence, W. Terry Varner has taught Bible and related topics for more than 55 years.
 Following service in the U.S. Marine Corps during Korean Conflict, he studied at various schools, such as, Abilene Christian College (University), Waynesburg College (University), West Virginia State, West Liberty College (University), Moody Bible Institute, Malone College, National Christian University, and Southern Christian University.